ItsLaro/Chirp/README.md

 The following are things I was able to get done to improve the app functionality

 * [x] User profiles include tweet timelines, banner and more!
-* [x] Tweet action buttons are were made visible/interactable also from the list views (home or any profile)
+* [x] Tweet action buttons were made visible/interactable also from the list views (home or any profile)
 * [x] Compose tweet is initiated through a FAB (the FAB hides as one scrolls down)

 ## Video Walkthrough